 Content: write about what you do!

 The first SEO aspect to focus on as a non-profit organization should be your content.
 While many businesses have trouble coming up with topics to write about, for most non-profits finding inspiration won’t be the problem.
 On the contrary, every non-profit organization has stories, a mission, a reason to exist.
 Translating those stories into awesome content is a great SEO strategy.
 Write about what you’re doing, why you’re doing it and why that’s such a great thing.
-You’ll probably write content around your most important keywords without knowing it.

 A good strategy is to write a few great lengthy cornerstone articles, which truly reflect your main mission.
 Other (smaller) posts should link to those cornerstone articles.